tenancy/docs/docs/tenancy/1.x/what-is-a-tenant.md

 ### Tenant Trait

-Of course tenancy offers an easy way of applying the methods required by the contract to the model by re-using Laravel
+Of course tenancy offers an easy way of applying the methods required by the contract to the model by using a trait for those specific functions.
-functionality:

 ```php
 <?php